githubuniverseworkshops/OctoFitApp-Universe2024/docs/4_BackendSettings/README.md

 In our next steps lets think step by step and setup the following in this order

 1. settings.py in our django project for mongodb octofit_db database
-2. In octofit_tracker project setup models, views, and serializers for users, teams, activity, leaderboard, and workouts
+2. settings.py in our django project setup for all installed apps. ex djongo, octofit_tracker
-3. populate the database with sample data
+3. In octofit_tracker project setup models, views, and serializers for users, teams, activity, leaderboard, and workouts
 ```

 ![octofit tracker backend settings](./4_1_OctoFitTrackerBackendSettings.png)